WAaronD/FreeWILLI_wasd/README.md

 2. Loading data from .npy files.
 3. (Optionally) applying channel duplication, shifting, stretching, glitches, and more.
 4. Sending the processed data over UDP.

-- **firmware_config/**
-1. Contains firmware-specific configurations for different firmware versions (e.g., firmware_1240.py, firmware_1550.py).
-2. These Python files define constants used by the simulator (packet size, sample rate, etc.), so the simulator can mimic each firmware version’s data format.

-- **simulator_data/**
-Holds .npy files to be streamed by the simulator.
-You can store multiple .npy data files here to simulate longer runs or multiple scenarios.

-- **utils.py**
-Contains helper functions (e.g., reading binary data, applying channel shifts, data scaling, sleeping, etc.) that are shared by the simulator.

-- **requirements.txt**
-Defines the Python dependencies needed to run this simulator (e.g., NumPy, psutil, argparse, etc.).

 ## Program Description
 The simulator is designed to emulate a real-time data capture and logging system: